 Operating and Maintenance and General and Administrative Expense - Operating and maintenance expense are costs associated with the operation of a specific asset.
-Direct labor, ad valorem taxes, repairs and maintenance, lease expenses, utilities and contract services comprise the most significant portion of our operating and maintenance expenses are relatively independent of the volumes through our systems, but may fluctuate depending on the activities performed during a specific period.
+Direct labor, ad valorem taxes, repairs and maintenance, lease expenses, utilities and contract services comprise the most significant portion of our operating and maintenance expense.
+These expenses are relatively independent of the volumes through our systems, but may fluctuate depending on the activities performed during a specific period.

 A substantial amount of our general and administrative expense is incurred from DCP Midstream, LLC.
 We have entered into an omnibus agreement, as amended, or the Omnibus Agreement, with DCP Midstream, LLC.
 Under the Omnibus Agreement, we are required to reimburse DCP Midstream, LLC for certain costs incurred and centralized corporate functions performed by DCP Midstream, LLC on our behalf.
-We anticipate incurring a total of \$9.7 million under the Omnibus Agreement in 2008.
-During the three months ended March 31, 2008 and 2007, we incurred fees of \$2.4 million and \$1.7 million, respectively, under the Omnibus Agreement and other fees paid to DCP Midstream, LLC of \$0.5 million and \$0.6 million, respectively.
-We also incurred third party general and administrative fees of \$2.6 million and \$2.5 million for the three months ended March 31, 2008 and 2007, respectively.
+The fees under the Omnibus Agreement increased \$0.4 million per year effective October 1, 2008, in connection with the Michigan acquisition.
+Under the Omnibus Agreement, DCP Midstream, LLC provided parental guarantees, which currently total \$63.0 million, to certain counterparties to our commodity derivative instruments.
+We anticipate incurring a total of \$9.8 million for all fees under the Omnibus Agreement in 2008.
+During the three months ended September 30, 2008 and 2007, we incurred \$2.4 million and \$2.1 million, respectively, for all fees under the Omnibus Agreement and incurred other fees to DCP Midstream, LLC of \$0.4 million for both periods.
+During the nine months ended September 30, 2008 and 2007, we incurred \$7.3 million and \$5.6 million, respectively, for all fees under the Omnibus Agreement and incurred other fees to DCP Midstream, LLC of \$1.3 million and \$1.6 million, respectively.
+We also incurred third party general and administrative fees of \$3.2 million and \$8.2 million, and \$9.9 million, for the three and nine months ended September 30, 2008 and 2007, respectively.